storacha/RFC/rfc/refactor-space-diff-table.md

    * Correct PK design
    * `cause` as SK
    * GSI for timestamp-based queries
-2. Export data from the existing table
-3. Deduplicate and transform records
-4. Import data into the new table
-5. Update application code to use the new schema
-6. Decommission the old table after validation is complete
+2. Enable dual-writes: on each diff event, write to both the existing table and the new table.
+Keep all readers (usage, reporting, billing) pointed at the existing table during January.
+3. Cut over in February: switch usage reporting and billing reads to the new table; keep the existing table as read-only historical storage.

 ### Fix for problem 2: Usage calculation timeouts